550+ 5-Star ReviewsWhatsApp

 The police examine medical records and other evidence relating to the case.
 Dr Brearey finds, while examining a baby’s record, that their C-peptide* level is abnormally low, showing a lack of naturally produced insulin.
 This was indicative of insulin poisoning.

-Lucy Letby was arrested on suspicion of murder in 2019 and again in 2020 and later charged with 8 counts of murder and 10 counts of attempted murder.
+Lucy Letby was first arrested in July 2018, and again in 2019 and 2020, and was later charged with seven counts of murder and fifteen counts of attempted murder.

 What is a C-peptide test and what does it tell us?